vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

-# What is Nebula Graph Studio
+# What is Nebula Studio

-Nebula Graph Studio (Studio in short) is a browser-based visualization tool to manage Nebula Graph.
+Nebula Studio (Studio in short) is a browser-based visualization tool to manage Nebula Graph.
 It provides you with a graphical user interface to manipulate graph schemas, import data, and run nGQL statements to retrieve data.
 With Studio, you can quickly become a graph exploration expert from scratch.
 You can view the latest source code in the Nebula Graph GitHub repository, see [nebula-studio](https://github.com/vesoft-inc/nebula-studio) for details.

 ## Released versions